-Denmark's most expensive export made his Reds debut against Birmingham on February 1, though injury meant his first few months on Merseyside were spent largely on the sidelines.
+The classy left-footer made his Liverpool debut against Birmingham on February 1, though injury meant his first few months on Merseyside were spent largely on the sidelines.

-The highlight of his first full campaign came in the Champions League semi-final second leg versus Chelsea, when his left-foot strike took the game to penalties.
-Agger went on to play 90 minutes in the final against AC Milan.
+The highlight of his first full campaign came in the Champions League semi-final second leg against Chelsea, when his left-foot strike took the game to penalties.
+Agger went on to play 90 minutes in the final defeat by AC Milan.

 A metatarsal break left the popular defender on the sidelines for a large chunk of 2007-08 but there was some joy when Denmark's top players and managers voted him Player of the Year for the first time.

-He did travel to his first major international tournament in 2010 - but sadly Denmark's World Cup was over at the group stage.
+Over the seasons that followed, Agger endured several more injuries that would disrupt his ability to help Liverpool's fortunes.
+But he did travel to his first major international tournament in 2010 - although, sadly, Denmark's World Cup was over at the group stage.

 Back in domestic football, the Dane collected a medal with Liverpool in 2011-12.
 Much to the delight of the Kop, the campaign saw him become an almost permanent fixture on the teamsheet as he formed a strong partnership with Martin Skrtel and helped the club lift the Carling Cup.